utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 );
 ```

-### Example: Rule that uses a function
+### Example: Rule that uses a custom function

 The following Spectral document has a rule named `http-status-obsolete` that uses a function named `notInEnumeration`.
-The function accepts options that include a property named `values` that's a list of strings.
+The function accepts options as a property named `values` that's a list of numeric strings.
+The value of `then.functionOptions.values` is passed to the function `notInEnumeration`.
+The function then checks whether a rule violation occurred at the `given` path.

 ```yaml
 rules: